insaafmah/SOAR/ARCHITECTURE.md

   - **ViewModel**: Connects the data to the UI by exposing observable state using StateFlow.
   - **View**: Observes ViewModel state and reacts to changes.

-## Repository Pattern
+**Repository Pattern**
 - Used to abstract and centralize data operations.
 Found in data/remote and data/local, it ensures that the rest of the app interacts with a clean API regardless of the data source.

-## UDF (Unidirectional Data Flow)
+**UDF (Unidirectional Data Flow)**
 - UI events are sent to the ViewModel.
 The ViewModel handles logic and updates the UI state, which the View observes.
 This ensures a predictable and maintainable flow of data.

-- The use of these patterns enables easy debugging, clear data flow, and high modularity.
+The benefits of these design patterns are easy debugging, a clear data flow and high modularity, which is why these have been chosen.

 ## Technologies and Frameworks
 - **Jetpack Compose**: Manages the entire UI layer.